louib/flatpak-docs/docs/repositories.rst

   GPGKey=mQINBFlD2sABEADsiUZUO...

-As can be seen, the file includes the ID of the application and the location of the repository that contains it, as well a link to information about the repository that provides the application's runtime. ``.flatpakref`` files therefore contain all the information needed to install an application.
+As can be seen, the file includes the ID of the application and the location of the repository that contains it, as well as a link to information about the repository that provides the application's runtime. ``.flatpakref`` files therefore contain all the information needed to install an application.